Richard Montgomery High School: 21st century

 During Carrasco's absence, the student newspaper, The Tide, requested that administrators approve publication of an article about the investigation into Carrasco's alleged ethics violations and business endeavors.
 Assistant Principal Veronica McCall denied permission for publication of the article, but was overridden by Community Superintendent Dr. Sherry Liebes after The Tide editors announced that they would go public with news of the denial.
 The article was finally published online on April 24, 2008.

 On June 10, 2008, Montgomery County Public Schools announced that Carrasco had been named the new director of secondary leadership training.
 The announcement also stated that the allegations about Carrasco's involvement in private consulting were "thoroughly investigated" and "not substantiated".

 On June 23, 2008, Nelson McLeod II was named the new principal of Richard Montgomery High School.
-He left the position in May 2014 due to a cardiac medical condition, and was replaced by Damon Monteleone in July 2014.
+He left the position in May 2014 due to a cardiac medical condition, and was replaced by Damon Monteleone in July 2014, who in turn was replaced by Alicia Deeny in August 2021.

 In 2020, a petition was started to rename the school due to its namesake, Richard Montgomery, being a slave owner.

-Reconstruction
+Campus

 Richard Montgomery opened a new $71 million building following the end of students' 2007 winter break.
 The new building features wireless internet for the teachers which has since been opened to student access, LCD projectors in every classroom, dozens of Promethean interactive whiteboards and learner response devices, a modern auditorium, and a recording and TV studio.
-The new facilities lack the capability to access older forms of media, such as material on VHS and photographic slides; however, teachers sometimes bring in their own video players to rectify the problem.

 The school has an artificial turf stadium next to tennis courts and a track.

-Athletics
+Areas Served

-Athletics Director, Jon Freda, is an RM Alum class of 2001.
-Freda has been at Richard Montgomery HS since 2007 and has been the schools Athletic Director since 2010.
-The boys' cross country team have won four state championships, in 1975, 1980, 1990 and 1995.
+Richard Montgomery serves students living in Rockville and a small portion in Potomac.
+It feeds from one middle school and five elementary schools: